What is CommonSpot?

 - At this time, there is no option to add a "Printer Friendly" link to a page or template.

-- A department's contact information is displayed to the right of the ECU logo in the footer area.
+- A department's contact information is displayed in the footer area.

-- Each page footer contains a Last Updated date that is automatically updated each time the page is edited.
+- Each page footer contains a Last Updated date that is automatically refreshed each time the page is edited.